Krixx1337/heroes-of-cheats-ue4ss/README.md

 ## Disclaimer

+**EARLY ACCESS WARNING:** This mod was specifically developed for an **Early Access** version of *Heroes of Valor* and was last tested working in **August 2025**.
+Due to the nature of early development and subsequent major updates, this code **is highly likely to be broken or non-functional** in the current or any future retail version of the game.

 This project is provided as-is, intended for educational and research purposes only.
 It demonstrates how to extend UE4-based games with Lua scripting through UE4SS.
-It is not designed for competitive or commercial use, and future game updates may break functionality.
+It is not designed for competitive or commercial use, and any use is at your own risk.